OceanDataTools/sealog-server/README.md

  - Ad-hoc association of ancilary data with events such as sensor data, navigation, etc.
  - Ability to filter events based on user, value, keywords and time spans
  - Ability to subscribe to the live eventlog feed (using websockets).
- - Simple exporting of all or a filtered list of events merged with ancilary data
+ - Simple exporting of all or a filtered list of events merged with ancilary data is JSON or CSV format
  - Defining event templates for quick event submission
  - role-based authentication using Java Web Tokens (JWT)

 ## API Documentation

-Please refer to the [Sealog Server's RESTful API](<https://sealog.oceandatarat.org:8100/sealog-server/documentation>)
+Please refer to the [Sealog Server's RESTful API](<https://sealog-vehicle.oceandatarat.org:9200/sealog-server/documentation>)

 ## Installation

 For Sealog Server installation instruction please look at [INSTALL.md](https://github.com/webbpinner/sealog-server/blob/master/INSTALL.md).

-## Examples

 ### React/Redux front-end client

-[sealog client](https://github.com/webbpinner/sealog-client) is a react/redux-based web-client developed for use with sealog-server.
+[sealog client for vehicles](https://github.com/webbpinner/sealog-client-vehicle) is a react/redux-based web-client developed for use with sealog-server.

 ### Obtaining a JWT via the Command-line

 Most of the API calls require a JWT to be included with the request header.
 Here's how to obtain the JWT for a particular user from the command-line.
 This example assumes cURL is installed.

-From the terminal:
+From the terminal replaceing `<username>` and `<password>` with the appropriate information:
 ```
-curl -H "Content-Type: application/json" -X POST -d '{"username":"admin","password":"password"}' https://sealog.oceandatarat.org:8100/sealog-server/login
+curl -H "Content-Type: application/json" -X POST -d '{"username":<username>,"password":<pasword>}' https://sealog-vehicle.oceandatarat.org:9200/sealog-server/login
 ```

 This will respond with: